Do you have to be married or in a relationship to see a Marriage and Family Therapist?

-No. Although having each person involved in the sessions often increases efficiency, individuals can benefit from talking about their relationships as well.
-The therapy is mainly focused on your goals and what you can work on personally, as opposed to trying to change the partner that is not attending.
-However, making personal changes can impact the system in a way that non-attending partners can respond in a positive way.
+No. Although having your partner involved in the sessions often increases efficiency, you can benefit from talking about the relationship without them.
+Therapy is mainly focused on your goals and what you can work on personally, as opposed to trying to change your partner.
+However, when you make personal changes it can impact the relationship in a positive way as well.

 How much am I investing?

 After a free, 20-minute phone consultation, services start with an initial investment of $200 for a 75-minute intake meeting.
 If we agree that working together could benefit you, an individual session is $120 and a marital session is $145.
 Each session lasts 45-50 minutes.
 I am a provider for a number of different insurance plans.
 Whether or not services are covered by your insurance plan is based on your specific policy.
 Because of decreased privacy and restrictions on treatment decisions, many clients choose not to use their insurance.

 It depends on the issue and your specific benefits.
 However, there a few things that all insurance companies have in common.
 First, they often do not cover marital or couple therapy.
 Insurance companies only cover what they consider medically-necessary expenses.
 They generally consider marital therapy to be an elective procedure.

 Second, insurance companies only cover procedures with an eligible diagnosis.
 That means if the challenges you’re experiencing don’t meet the criteria for a psychiatric diagnosis, they do not cover those services.